Power Ahead Colorado Rebates

 3. Free Energy Advising ($17.5 million)

-For: All residential, multifamily, and commercial building owners.
-Data-driven energy advising to help plan and implement upgrades.
-No cost.
+For all residential, multifamily, and commercial building owners.
+Data-driven advising to help plan upgrades, at no cost.

 4. Policy Collaborative ($39.2 million)

-For: Local governments and building policy implementation.
-Support for meeting Colorado's greenhouse gas reduction requirements.
+For local governments working on building policy and Colorado's greenhouse gas reduction requirements.

 Which Counties Are Covered?